Gwen Stefani Allegedly Insecure Over Blake Shelton, ‘Calls Out’ Miranda Lambert

 “When Gwen finds out she’ll go nuts,” said the insider.
 “Gwen has always been insecure and jealous over Blake’s womanizing ways.”

 Moreover, the source contended that Shelton’s reunion with Miranda “could be the nail in the coffin” for his relationship with his girlfriend.
-While the Nashville meeting appears to portend possible problems for Blake and Gwen, how is Lambert feeling about her ex-husband and his gal pal?
+While the Nashville meeting appears to portend possible problems for Blake and Gwen, how does Lambert feel about her ex-husband and his gal pal?

 Rather than make a commitment to endless interviews pouring out her feelings about Shelton, Miranda has shared her emotions in her new double album, The Weight of These Wings, according to E News.